majedelhelou/majedelhelou.github.io/_pages/about.md

 * *Oct 2018*: My PhD thesis presentation wins the first place of the people's choice award at IEEE ICIP.
 * *Jun 2018*: I am on leave for a research internship with the Computer Vision and Mobile Robots group at Disney Research.
 * *May 2018*: Our chromatic aberration assessment paper is accepted in IEEE ICIP.
-* *Mar 2018*: We won the honorable mention award in the CVPR NTIRE workshop.
+* *Mar 2018*: Our solution wins the honorable mention award in the CVPR NTIRE workshop.
 * *May 2017*: Our multi-spectral deblurring paper is accepted in IEEE ICIP.